mcinglis/libbase/README.md

 **Libbase** defines useful functions for the standard types.
-The provided functions use the same suffixes for logically equivalent operations, and functions are separated into collections relevant to their behavior.
-Using a preprocessor, this allows for a crude typeclass system in C, in which some type `T` belongs to the `EQ` typeclass if the functions `T##__equal(x, y)` and `T##__not_equal(x, y)` are defined.
+The provided functions use the same suffixes for logically equivalent operations, and functions are grouped by typeclasses based on the properties they assume of the involved type.
+Using the preprocessor, this allows for a crude typeclass system in C. For example, we could say that type `foo` belongs to the `EQ` typeclass if the functions `foo__equal(x, y)` and `foo__not_equal(x, y)` are defined.
+Using that, we can define equality over collections of `T`.

-The utility of this approach will become evident as I publish more libraries (particularly for data structures) using Libbase.

 Most of the source files are generated using [`gensource.py`](gensource.py), and most of the header files are generated using [`genheader.py`](genheader.py).
 The generated files are being stored in version control to make Libbase more approachable, and to allow people to use the code without having Python installed.

+Except for the `ord` type, header files are generated from [`header.h.jinja`](header.h.jinja), and source files are generated from [`source.c.jinja`](source.c.jinja) (requiring Python 2).
+You can adapt the build process into your own project to generate functions for your own types.

 ## Releases

-I'll tag the releases according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
+The releases are tagged according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
 New identifiers prefixed with the name of the header file will not warrant a major version bump: e.g., a function `uchar__foo()` may be added to `uchar.h` between minor versions.

 Every version tag will be signed with [my GPG key](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).